SthanleyZ/Challenge/README.md

 ```bash
 yarn start
 ```
 This will build the project and start a local server.
-You can view the application in your browser at the providade localhost.
+You can view the application in your browser at the provided localhost.

 ### 4. **Requirements**
 To run this project, you’ll need the following: